apache/doris-website/community/subscribe-mail-list.md

 ## 6. Unsubscription Mailing Lists

-Send an email to `dev-unsubscribe@doris.apache.org` (subject and content are arbitrary)
+If you want unsubscription the mailing lists, you can send an email to `dev-unsubscribe@doris.apache.org` (subject and content are arbitrary)